-World-class Lean companies are characterized by the fact that they constantly question and continuously improve defined standards in all areas of the company.
-If working methods and processes are not standardized, results will vary from employee to employee, depending on the individual.
-One of the first Lean measures is to standardize all work methods and processes; these set standards are the basis for further improvements (Kaizen).
+World-class Lean companies are characterized by the fact that they constantly question and continuously improve the set standards in all areas of the company.
+If work methods and processes are not standardized, results will vary from employee to employee, depending on individual inclinations.
+One of the first Lean measures is to standardize all work methods and processes, which create the basis for further improvements (Kaizen).
 In other words: without standards there can be no process improvement.

-Plan times are, among other things, the basis for determining the optimal production planning and calculation of work productivity.
-Measuring the planned times correctly and updating them continuously is an important task of management.
+Planning times significantly influence, among other things, the production scheduling and calculation of work productivity.
+Measuring plan times correctly and updating them continuously is an important task of management.

-If working standards are not or cannot be kept, this is not necessarily attributable to the employee(s), but in many cases the cause can be found at managerial level.
+If work standards are not, or cannot be kept, this is not necessarily due to employee(s), but in many cases the cause can be found at managerial level.

 Another cause of low resource productivity can be attributed to unreliable processes, for example:

 For all work/activities there are preparatory and main (= value-added) activities.
-In manufacturing companies, the value added for the customer is created in production.
+In manufacturing companies, the value-added for the customer occurs in production.
 It is therefore important that management organize work in such a way that productive employees primarily perform value-added activities.
 This means that the preparatory and main activities must be separated and standardized processes must be respectively established.

 If the factory layout and/or work processes at individual workplaces are not optimal, a variety of wastes (mudas) arise, such as long transport routes, stagnation of semi-finished products or unnecessary movement of employees.